 This rich and layered fairy-tale adventure story has everything it takes to become a classic.

-As punishment, her father is locked up in the lighthouse and Lampje is made to work as a cleaner for seven years in the admiral’s spooky house, where everyone says a monster lives.
+As punishment, her father is locked up in the lighthouse and Lampie is made to work as a cleaner for seven years in the admiral’s spooky house, where everyone says a monster lives.
 She makes friends with the housekeeper and her mentally disabled son, but remains curious about the one room where she’s not allowed to go.

-Skilfully, Schaap tells a sad and exciting story through the eyes of Lampje and the other characters, including the monster itself.
-Dead people, such as Lampje’s mother, and even the wind are all given their own voices.
+Skilfully, Schaap tells a sad and exciting story through the eyes of Lampie and the other characters, including the monster itself.
+Dead people, such as Lampie’s mother, and even the wind are all given their own voices.
 A colourful fairy-tale world comes to life, in which the presence of bizarre fairground artistes and bloodthirsty pirates seems like the most natural thing in the world.
-In these harsh conditions, which are at times reminiscent of classics such as The Water Babies, The Secret Garden and Sans famille, the appealing and ingenious Lampje discovers that she can stand on her own two feet.
+In these harsh conditions, which are at times reminiscent of classics such as The Water Babies, The Secret Garden and Sans famille, the appealing and ingenious Lampie discovers that she can stand on her own two feet.

 What makes Lampie and the Children of the Sea particularly interesting is the way the novel incorporates the world-famous, tragic tale of the Little Mermaid.
 Everyone knows how she exchanged her beautiful voice for legs so that she could go and live with the man of her dreams.
 This story begins where the fairy tale ends.